-My sacred spaces begin in physical forms–a cabin in the Colorado mountains, a campfire ring, and a hidden destination called “Rock on the River” where I hike to heal or think.
+My sacred spaces begin in physical forms–a cabin in Colorado mountains, a campfire ring, and a hidden destination called “Rock on the River” where I hike alone to heal or think.

-There is a chameleon-like aspect to living the overseas lifestyle, between home in the U.S. and home overseas.
-In the Colorado mountains it’s possible to live every day in jeans and soft shirts, moccasins or cowgirl boots.
-I sip coffee on the front porch in sunshine or on a deck overlooking Long’s Peak and Rocky Mountain National Park.
-I go to bed after a campfire and awaken to the smell of smoke on my pillow.
+There is a chameleon-like aspect to living an overseas lifestyle, between home in the U.S. and home elsewhere in the world.
+In the mountains I live in jeans and soft shirts, moccasins or cowgirl boots.
+I drink coffee on the front porch in sunshine or on a deck overlooking Long’s Peak and Rocky Mountain National Park.
+I go to bed after sitting around a campfire and awaken to the smell of smoke on my pillow.

 Returning home to Paris, there is a seamless slide into the city version of myself.
-I sit in cafés watching people instead of coyotes, hawks, deer and elk.
-I happily adapt to the rhythms around me.
+I adapt to the rhythms around me as I sit in cafés watching people instead of coyotes, hawks, deer and elk.

-Mountains are the constant that makes this work.
+Returning to the mountains is what makes this work.
 Feeling small and insignificant amid the backdrop of a huge landscape clears my mind.
-I love the smell of rapidly changing weather, seeing wild animals roam without fences, poking campfires with a stick–sparking thoughts and creativity.
-I think of years of good fortune that lie ahead–sharing all of this with a generation of grandchildren.
+I love the smell of rapidly changing weather, poking campfires with a stick, and wild animals that roam without fences.
+I think about the good fortune that lies ahead–sharing this with a generation of grandchildren.

-CLICK HERE for 30 second video taken from our front porch of big bull daddy re-claiming the harem after three younger males tried to take over.
-A thin adolescent response from the young bull who ran away.
+CLICK HERE for 30 second video taken from front porch of biggest bull re-claiming the harem after three younger males tried a take over coup

 And finally, to Leila: I hope the wide and wild natural world will always be part of your adventure, that you will be nurtured by its’ rhythms and beauty, and know that nature exists to support all of her creatures.
 You are now part of the earth and it is part of you.